aakoch/indent-transformer/README.md

 ```
 ## TODO

-1. Allow for no line numbers to be in output stream.
+1. Allow for no line numbers to be in output stream
+2. Switch to TAP for testing -- currently uses Mocha and doesn't have code coverage

 ## Undocumented Features